 Two days, three attacks, 18 dead: Texas reels from horrifying weekend of violence

+Two days, three attacks, 18 dead: Texas reels from weekend of horror

 An active shooter attacked an outlet mall near Dallas on Saturday afternoon, killing eight before being shot dead himself by an Allen cop.
 The following morning, 570 miles south, a car plowed into a group of migrants waiting at a bus stop, killing eight more.
 Then, eight hours later, a dispute on a Dallas Dart train led to another deadly shooting.
 Sheila Flynn reports on Texas’ weekend of carnage